Coastal water district lessens the vulnerability of drinking water supply

 Soquel Creek Water District aggregates and optimizes data workflow as saltwater intrusion threatens its potable water supply, state groundwater regulation increases, and regional population continues to grow.

-Groundwater has been the only source of drinking water for utility customers.
-The Santa Cruz Mid-County Groundwater Basin is being drawn down faster than rainfall can replenish.
+Groundwater has been the only source of drinking water for utility customers. but the Santa Cruz Mid-County Groundwater Basin is being drawn down faster than rainfall can replenish.
 And despite extensive water conservation efforts by customers, the basin remains in a state of overdraft.
-While coordination of the 11-member Midcounty Groundwater Agency to comply with SGMA poses some challenges, seawater intrusion is the primary problem.
+While the coordination of the 11-member Midcounty Groundwater Agency to comply with SGMA poses some challenges, seawater intrusion is the primary problem.

 As the largest pumper in the basin, Soquel Creek Water District maintains monitoring responsibilities.
 As it collaborates with 10 other agency-members across water boundaries to sustain the aquifer and lessen the vulnerability of water supplies, the amount of data it collect continues to grow.
 To get ahead of data overload and identify more comprehensively informed options, district staff have consolidated data silos.

 Soquel Creek Water District can now better monitor the groundwater basin and its water levels using a new centralized data system.

 The utility has implemented a new centralized data system to secure and overcome differences in file formats from historical and current sensors and loggers.

 Personnel have been empowered to more easily evaluate the state of the groundwater basin as the Sustainable Groundwater Management Act (SGMA) was signed into law in 2014.

 Enhanced quality control processes and data visualization tools ensure that manual water level measurements and automated logger data values fall within an acceptable range of error.
 Water level data across multiple wells are quickly plotted and explored with analytical tools.
 Previously, staff received an annual report with static plots for review.